gamer7569/mobilenews/README.md

 }

 /**
- * Get the value of the "starship" field
+ * Get the URL for the featured image for a given post *
- *
  * @param array $object Details of current post.
  * @param WP_REST_Request $request Current request